Tel:

 • Indications d'application

-This antibody (CR3022) binds to both SARS-CoV and SARS-CoV-2 with high affinity.
+This antibody binds to both SARS-CoV and SARS-CoV-2 with high affinity (PMID: 16796401 & 32065055).
 The initial characterization of the binding of this antibody was performed by ELISA and indicates potential for the development of diagnostic assays, as both virus-capture assays, or as controls in serological assays measuring immune-responses to virus exposure.
-Human IgG1 is available to mimic antibody responses seen in COVID19 (Amanat et al. 2020).
-The original human IgG1 version of the antibody works synergistically in combination with another non-competing SARS antibody CR3014 and is a potential candidate for passive immune prophylaxis of SARS-CoV infection (Meulen et al., 2006).
+Human IgG1, IgG3, IgM and IgA isotypes are available to mimic antibody responses seen in COVID19 < a href="https://www.medrxiv.org/content/10.1101/2020.03.17.20037713v1" target="_blank">(Amanat et al. 2020).
+Human IgG2 and IgG4 subtypes, which are also seen in a small subset of COVID-19 patients, are also available to investigate their role in the response to SARS-CoV-2.
+The original human IgG1 version of the antibody works synergistically in combination with another non-ompeting SARS antibody CR3014 and is a potential candidate for passive immune prophylaxis of SARS-CoV infection (Meulen et al., 2006).
 The original antibody (human IgG1) was also reported to bind the 2019-nCoV RBD (KD of 6.3 nM).
 This antibody has been attributed a potential to be developed as a therapeutic agent, alone or in combination with other neutralizing antibodies for treatment of 2019-nCoV infections (Tian et al., 2020).
+Bates et al. 2021 (PMID: 32766589) used CR3022 in a immunofluorescence assay.

 Restrictions